UB-Heidelberg/kbartExport/README.md

 ```

 ## System Requirements
-This plugin is compatible with OJS 3.2 and OMP 3.3.
+This plugin is compatible with
+- OJS 3.2,
+- OMP 3.3,
+- OMP 3.4